Akuli/python-tutorial/advanced/collections.md

 Deques are often used as queues.
 It means that items are always added to one end and popped from the other end.

+**TODO:** add some of ChainMap, Counter, OrderedDict, defaultdict, deque, sets